-On my flight back home I pulled out a tablet and wrote a poem called BUTTONS IN A BOX.
+On my flight back home, I pulled out a tablet and wrote the poem “Button in a Box.”

 I reflected on the plight of loneliness that many people find themselves in whether that be old age, illness, loss of job or a loved one, broken relationships, separation from God, etc.

 Eight years later (on a whim) I decided to enter the poem into the annual Iowa Poetry Association Contest.
 I was blessed to have the poem awarded first place in the Poems for Children Category and published in the 2003 Lyrical Iowa.

 I’m a button in a box, I wish I had a friend.

 Someone who could keep me warm in the soft part of their hand.

 I use to have a purpose in my younger years back then.